notbilldavis/mm-mush-plugins/README.md

 Sort your boss killed list by kill order, will add other sorts like by category or type eventually.
 Also has a command to export all your bosses into a table all fancy like.
 See [my OOC page](http://ooc.dune.net/alliance/Oona) for an example.

+## Capture Quest

+Puts a little quest button on the screen to track your current quest in a collapsable mini window.
+Will also look the quest up on annwn.info for a little help.
+Can do a quest hint <phase #> for additional info pulled too.
+It will save quests in a db so it doesn't try to get it multiple times from the site.
+Can get weird for quests not found on annwn though.
+Will be adding customization to this soon too.

+Will need the quest_miniwindow.lua and questsearcher.lua files in the MUSHclient\lua folder.

 ## Collectables

 Pick up those pesky collectables and keep track of them as you do.
 Use a log to get the plate and plushie numbers you already have to add them all in one go, stamps are a little more complicated.